AJ-Wuu/Factorization/README.md

 * It seems that the analogous systems using elliptic curves defined over F<sub>2<sup>r</sup></sub> will be secure with significantly smaller values of r
 * Practical reasons (relating to both hardware and software) prefer to do arithmetic over F<sub>2<sup>r</sup></sub>
   * it might be more convenient in applications than based on Discrete Log Problem in F<sub>q</sub><sup>*</sup>

+### Diffie-Hellman
+#### Process
+1. Public: finite field F<sub>q</sub> and elliptic curve E
+2. Private Key:
+   2.1. choose an arbitrary point P ∈ E (where P.x ∈ F<sub>q</sub>)
+   2.2.
+A chooses a random integer a, gets aP ∈ E, send aP to B
+   2.3.
+B chooses a random integer b, gets bP ∈ E, send bP to A
+   2.4. both A and B have abP

 ## Questions
 1. P163 - one possible probabilistic method -> why 30 to 50 are enough?